 And we ended a long day of walking by going to the oldest saloon in D.C.:

 This recipe is super easy to make and probably the best banana pudding you’ve ever had.
 What makes it so unique?
 Pepperidge Farm Chessman cookies and fresh strawberries.
 I’ve had banana pudding a ton in my life, but this recipe is a step above the rest.
-The cookies really make this recipe taste better than the traditional Nilla wafers and the addition of the strawberries really adds a delicious flavor and texture.
+The cookies really make this recipe taste better than the traditional Nilla wafers.
+The addition of the strawberries really adds a delicious flavor and texture.
 Oh, and the pudding mix has sweetened condensed milk (which makes EVERYTHING BETTER!)
-What makes this recipe even better is the fact that it’s no bake so you just have to assemble the dessert then it’s ready to eat.
+What makes this recipe even better is the fact that it’s no bake.
+You just have to assemble the dessert then it’s ready to eat.

 Strawberry Banana Pudding is decadent and guaranteed to impress a crowd.
 Layers of delicious cookies, bananas, sweetened pudding with strawberries, and topped with whipped cream.
 No fuss, no bake dessert perfect for any occasion.
 Great for holiday parties and pot lucks!